valeriansaliou/plotters-conrod/README.md

 cargo run --release --example cpu-monitor
 ```

-_The first plot uses the default Bitmap backend as a reference, while the second plot uses `plotters-conrod`.
-This can be used to compare the output and performance of both plotting backends._
+_The first plot uses `plotters-conrod`, while the second plot uses the default Bitmap backend as a reference.
+This can be used to compare the output and performance of both plotting backends.
+The Bitmap reference plot can be disabled by setting `REFERENCE_BITMAP_ENABLED` to `false`._